particle-iot/docs/src/content/hardware/migration-guides/e404x-migration-guide.md

 title: E404X migration guide
 layout: commonTwo.hbs
 columns: two
-description: Migration guide for transitioning from the E Series E402/E404 to E404X
+description: Migration guide for transitioning from the E-Series E402/E404 to E404X
 ---

 # E404X migration guide

-This guide assists in the transition from the E Series E402/E404 to the E404X.
+This guide assists in the transition from the E-Series E402/E404 to the E404X.

 ## Software differences

 ### User firmware binary size

-One major advantage of the E404X is that user firmware binaries can be up to 256 Kbytes, instead of 128 Kbytes on Gen 2 devices including the E Series.
+One major advantage of the E404X is that user firmware binaries can be up to 256 Kbytes, instead of 128 Kbytes on Gen 2 devices including the E-Series.

 ### Flash file system